Coal-seam fire: India

 In India, as of 2010, 68 fires were burning beneath a 58 sqmi region of the Jharia coalfield in Dhanbad, Jharkhand.
-Mine fires started in this region in 1916 and are rapidly destroying the only source of prime coking coal in the country.
+Mine fires started in this region in 1916 and are rapidly destroying the only source of prime coking coal in the country as well as the surrounding areas due to land subsidence and pollution.

 Indonesia

 Coal and peat fires in Indonesia are often ignited by forest fires near deposits at the surface.
 It is difficult to determine when a forest fire is started by a coal-seam fire, or vice versa.
 The most common cause of forest fires and haze in Indonesia is intentional burning of forest to clear land for plantation crops of pulp wood, rubber and palm oil.

 No accurate count of coal-seam fires has been completed in Indonesia.
 Only a minuscule fraction of the country has been surveyed for coal fires.
 The best data available come from a study based on systematic, on-the-ground observation.
-In 1998, a total of 125 coal fires were located and mapped within a 2-kilometer strip either side of a 100-kilometer stretch of road north of Balikpapan to Samarinda in East Kalimantan, using hand-held Global Positioning System (GPS) equipment.
+In 1998, a total of 125 coal fires were located and mapped within a 2-kilometre strip either side of a 100-kilometre stretch of road north of Balikpapan to Samarinda in East Kalimantan, using hand-held Global Positioning System (GPS) equipment.
 Extrapolating this data to areas on Borneo and Sumatra underlain by known coal deposits, it was estimated that more than 250,000 coal-seam fires may have been burning in Indonesia in 1998.

 Land clearing practices which use fire, often starting forest fires, may be the cause of coal-seam fires in Indonesia.
 In 1982 and 1983 one of the largest forest fires in this century raged for several months through an estimated 5 million hectares of Borneo's tropical rainforests.
 Goldammer and Seibert however concluded that there are indications that coal-seam fires already occurred between 13,200 and 15,000 BP.

 A fire season usually occurs every 3 to 5 years, when the climate in parts of Indonesia becomes exceptionally dry from June to November due to the El Niño–Southern Oscillation off the west coast of South America.
 Since 1982, fire has been a recurring feature on the islands of Borneo and Sumatra, burning large areas in 1987, 1991, 1994, 1997–1998, 2001 and 2004.

 In October 2004 smoke from land clearing again covered substantial portions of Borneo and Sumatra, disrupting air travel, increasing hospital admissions, and extending to portions of Brunei, Singapore and Malaysia.
 Coal outcrops are so common in Indonesia it is virtually certain these fires ignited new coal-seam fires.